ReproNim/module-reproducible-basics/_episodes/01-first-part.md

 ---

-### Neurohackweek is *open*
+### ReproNim is *open*

-The Neurohackweek event can only accomodate a limited number of participants.
+The ReproNim event can only accommodate a limited number of participants.
-Nevertheless, we are committed to openess and we are committed to providing our materials in an open format, through a publicly accessible website.
+Nevertheless, we are committed to openness and we are committed to providing our materials in an open format, through a publicly accessible website.

 ### Using a template allows to create websites for each of the lectures

-To enable access to the materials in an open format, but allow different instructors freedom in construcing their own materials, we provide a template (you're looking at it!), that can be relatively easily adapted to create lesson materials for many different lessons
+To enable access to the materials in an open format, but allow different instructors freedom in constructing their own materials, we provide a template (you're looking at it!), that can be relatively easily adapted to create lesson materials for many different lessons